realm/SwiftLint/CONTRIBUTING.md

 3. A list of Markdown hyperlinks to the contributors to the change.
 One entry per line.
 Usually just one.
 4. A list of Markdown hyperlinks to the issues the change addresses.
 One entry per line.
 Usually just one.
+If there was no issue tracking this change, you may instead link to the change's pull request.
 5. All CHANGELOG.md content is hard-wrapped at 80 characters.